roheetnarayanan/roheetnarayanan/README.md

 <hr>
 <div align="center">
 <p> <em><Strong>Daily Dose of Star Wars</Strong></em></p><br>
-The Sith killed each other, victims of their own greed.
-But from the ashes of their destruction, I was the last survivor.
-I chose to pass my knowledge on to only one.
-I created a legacy so resilient that now you come before me. — Darth Bane <br>
+We must keep our faith in the Republic.
+The day we stop believing democracy can work is the day we lose it. — Queen Jamillia <br>
-README.md last auto generated Tue May  3 08:10:05 2022<br>
+README.md last auto generated Wed May  4 08:11:33 2022<br>
 </div>